4. MaintainJ UML Diagram Editor

 The limitations are:

 a) Assume that class ConcreteUser extends AbstractUser.
 If you change AbstractUser, there is a chance that use cases depending on ConcreteUser will be impacted though you did not change ConcreteUser.
-In the current release users will have to use their discretion when analyzing the impact of changes to classes in a class hierarchy.
+In the current release users will have to use their discretion when analyzing

 b) Only the impact of changes to Java classes, JSP's and database resources can be identified currently.
 Impact of changes to HTML, CSS or Javascript cannot be predicted.